Shanmouhuoyan/AAPSN/README.md

  Enhanced Semantic Segmentation of Drone Point Cloud Data for Autonomous Landing via Multi-Scale Feature Extraction and Attentive Pooling
 ==========
+We have developed the Aero Auto Pilot Segmentation Network (AAPSN) to enhance semantic segmentation of laser point cloud data from unmanned aerial vehicles (UAVs).
+This approach addresses challenges such as the loss of spatial features during training and the variability in point cloud densities across different object scales.
+By integrating a multi-scale feature extraction module and an attentive pooling mechanism, AAPSN effectively captures features of objects at varying scales and emphasizes spatial structure features during pooling.
+This leads to significant improvements in segmentation accuracy and efficiency, with a mean Intersection over Union (mIoU) increase of 3.3% and 19.2% on two real urban LiDAR datasets, respectively.
+These results demonstrate the effectiveness of AAPSN in enhancing the autonomy of UAV landing systems.

 ## How to get datasets:
 ```